LegacyLands/legacy-lands-library/cache/README.md

 ### scalability

 For more levels of cache, we only need to implement `QueryCacheInterface` to implement something similar to `MemoryQueryCache`.
-Then create a new Service class and implement `QueryCacheInterface`.
+Then create a new Service class and implement `CacheServiceInterface`.

 If it is java memory based, we recommend using `MemoryQueryCacheInterface` (L1 cache already exists, so this is actually not necessary).